-For information, order inquiries, or for Ohio orders (513) 435-6868 Order Lines Open 9 am to 9 pm Mon+Fn + 10 am to 4 pm Sat (Fastern Standard Time) Minimum\$15 per order C 0 D (add \$3.00) Please specify computer system Call toll free number to verify prices and availability of product.
-Prices and availability are subject to change without notice.
-We ship C.O.D. to Continental U.S. addresses only!
-Please include 4% shipping on all Hardware orders (min. \$4.00).
-Software and accessories add agoresses only integrate include a mapping or an analysis of the started outside U.S. to include Canada.
-Alaska, Hawaii, Puerto Rico and APO.
-Oho residents add 6% sales tax.
+For information, order inquiries, or for Ohio orders (513) 435-6868 Order Lines Open 9 am to 9 pm Mon-Fri.
+10 am to 4 pm Sat (Eastern Standard Time) Minimum \$15 per order: C D D (add \$3 00) Please specify computer system Call toll tree number to verify proces and availability of product Proces and availability are subject to change without notice We ship C O D to Continential US addresses only Please include 4% shipping on all Hardware orders (imm \$4.00).
+Software and accessiones add addresses only Piease include 4% shipping on all Hardware orders Imm S4 00).
+Software and accessories add S3 00 shipping and handling in Continental U.S. Actual freight will be charged outside U.S. to include Canada.
+Ataska, Hawain, Puerto Rico and APO.
+Ohio residents add 6% sales tax.
 Canadian orders 5% shipping.
-(Min. \$5.00).
+(Min S5 00).
 All other foreign orders, please add 15% shipping.
-(Min. \$10).
-For immediate delivery send cashier's check, money order or direct bank transfers.
+(Min S10).
+For immediate delivery send cashier's check, morey order or direct bank transfers.
 Personal and company checks allow 3 weeks to clear.
 School purchase orders welcome.
 Due to our low prices, all sales are final.
 NO CREDITS.
 All defective returns must have a return authorization number.
-Please call (513) 435-6868 to obtain an RA# or your return will not be cepted for replacement or repair
+Please call (513) 435-6866 to obtain an RA# or your return will not be accepted for replacement or repair.